-Scientific Malaysian is a non-profit initiative aiming to connect Malaysian scientific researchers across the world to discuss research issues in Malaysia, to promote collaboration and to establish network.
-Regardless of whether they are in the applied sciences (engineers, biomedical scientists) or pure sciences (biologists, chemists, physicists), anyone involved in research and development is welcome to join our community.
+Scientific Malaysian (founded in July 2011) is an initiative to connect Malaysian scientific researchers across the world to discuss research issues in Malaysia, to promote collaboration and to establish network.
+Researchers in the applied sciences (engineers, biomedical scientists) and pure sciences (biologists, chemists, physicists) are all welcome to join our community.
 Researchers and administrators from the industry are also encouraged to join and contribute ideas and viewpoints from the industrial perspective.

 Scientific Malaysian is currently run only by volunteers.
 If you would like to be part of this project, please do not hesitate to contact us!